 The G2 comes with a metal faucet, but the G3 has a smart faucet that has a light indicator that shows you when filter life is low and must be replaced.
 There is also a real-time TDS reading with an LED display.
 It’s more advanced than many other water filters on the market.

 In addition, the G3 has more certifications than the G2.
 It’s FCC approved, NSF-58 and NSF-372 certified, as well as award-winning.
 The G3 has won the Reddot design award.

 The tankless, 7-stage filter design is incredibly easy to set up and get started.
 It also provides a cleaner case and plug-in filter design that reduces all outside contaminants and maintenance problems.

 There’s a lot to like about the Waterdrop G3.
-We think that the best feature is the multi-stage composite filter design with reverse osmosis system.
+We think that the best feature is the multi-stage reverse osmosis composite filter design.
 This removes 1,000 contaminants or more, leading to a 99% or higher purified result.
 When we tested the results, we found that all contaminants were removed, including traces of lead and arsenic.

 While the G2 can remove most contaminants, the result has a different taste than the G3.
 We really found that the purified result with the G3 was much cleaner-tasting and maybe even had a slightly faster delivery.

 The 400 GPD flow rate results in fast delivery of purified water.
 You can easily get clean drinking and cooking water right to your kitchen faucet.
 In addition, the G3 is incredibly efficient, reducing waste water with a 1:1 drain ratio.